g-wimmer/WifiTouchLamps/README.md

 Lamp Hardware Specification:

 Hardware wise, the two lamps are identical.
-They consist of the following:
-Raspberry Pi Zero W
+They consist of the following:\n Raspberry Pi Zero W\n
-Capacitive Touch Sensor
+Capacitive Touch Sensor\n
-Potentiometer
+Potentiometer\n
-Resistor-Capacitor Cirtcuit (to serve as an analog to digital for the potentiometer) Neopizel Light Ring
+Resistor-Capacitor Cirtcuit (to serve as an analog to digital for the potentiometer)\n Neopizel Light Ring\n
-3 Volt to 5 Volt step up circuit to power the neopixel 3D Printed Housing to hold the electronics.
+3 Volt to 5 Volt step up circuit to power the neopixel\n 3D Printed Housing to hold the electronics.
 The top half is printed in a white filament to serve as a diffuser for the light (files included in repo)

 The two lamps are divided into client and server.
 Each can operate independently of the other if the other lamp is offline.